adster93/hobbymining/pages/cloud-mining.md

 ## Bitcoin Cloud Mining Comparison

 Well, this is just a joke!
-Since we only recommend one company here there is no need for comparison.
+Since we only recommend one company ([Genesis Mining](/genesis-mining-review/)) here there is no need for comparison.
 But check back in incase we find any new, legit cloud mining companies.